geminerald/peakwellness/README.md

 Ma Testing

-Client Testing?
+Client Testing

 Deployment
 -------------------

-The site is deployed [here](geminerald.github.io/peakwellness "Peak Wellness page on GitHub").
+The site is deployed [here](geminerald.github.io/peakwellness "Peak Wellness page on GitHub Pages").

 After the site was close to it's final stage it was deplayed to GitHub Pages in order to allow for more available real world testing with a varitey of users.